 When it’s about extraordinary Thai Massage practitioners, Mr. Nat perhaps ranks as one of Chiang Mai’s best kept secrets.

-Mr. Nat is a blind Thai masseur, 49 years old, and he works at Supattra Traditional Thai Massage (a place for Thai Massage sessions given by blind therapists).
-His style is tough (to say the least) and in fact he’s a kind of Thai chiropractor also.
+Mr. Nat is a blind Thai masseur, and he works at Supattra Blind Massage, which is an establishment for Thai Massage sessions given by blind therapists.
+His massage style is rather tough — to say the least — and in fact Mr. Nat could also be considered a folk Thai chiropractor.

 Itzhak did tell me in advance that he was from the “hard line,” but as I like a tough massage myself I thought Mr. Nat to be the right guy to do the job.
 Meeting Mr. Nat the first time, I was a bit surprised, because he has a very soft, calm voice, and very gentle manner, something one wouldn’t really connect with a tough hand.

-Usually, like Mr. Nat does, blind masseurs in Thailand give their sessions on a low table, which is actually more like a bed (see the YouTube video we embedded with Supattra Thai Massage).
+Usually, like Mr. Nat does, blind masseurs in Thailand give their sessions on a low table, which is actually more like a bed.
 It’s an interesting fact, because traditionally Thai Massage is given on a mat on the floor.

 Mr. Nat proves that one doesn’t need fancy stretches and acrobatic moves to give an excellent and thorough Thai Massage.
 It’s one of the things I started to realize receiving his treatments.